 The straight answer is, no. It isn’t likely for the company to face a long-lasting closure unless another crisis similar to the Covid-29 comes to pass.
 After the first branch reopening in April 2020 (what they sell was deemed essentials by the laws) in Waterville and Bangor, its business gradually came surging back, even though only a certain number of employees and customers could be presented in the store at a time during the few weeks from the reoperation.

 From May to July 2020, the stay-at-home orders were lifted little by little, and slowly but surely, Hobby Lobby made its comeback.
 Social distancing was mandatory throughout the pandemic, and the numerous protocol criteria must be met, but they didn’t have a big impact on its service to customers.

 Hobby Lobby has now resumed opening from 9 a.m to 8 p.m nationally, with Sunday being the day off as per their regular policies.
 They agree to take measures against the potential risk of the virus spreading and would follow the government protocols regarding mask wearing or social distancing to create a sanitary shopping environment.
 The continuation of their business has faced no issues whatsoever, and the possibility of a complete shutdown is rather low.

-Is Hobby Lobby Closing Stores?
-The all-too-familiar places to be for craft lovers went through a hard time in the face of Covid 19.
-But rest assured that the nationwide pause on business only lasted during that period.
 As of now, there is zero sign suggesting that it’ll go out of business any time soon.
 In fact, the rise in wages and the stable position it has in the market pretty much point out that such worries are unnecessary, and the places will persist in being your shopping options.